-The treatment options available for alcohol misuse depend on whether your drinking is hazardous, harmful or dependent, and whether you are trying to drink less or give up drinking completely.
+The treatment options for alcohol misuse depend on the extent of your drinking and whether you're trying to drink less (moderation) or give up drinking completely (abstinence).

-A brief intervention lasts around 10 to 15 minutes and covers the risks associated with your pattern of drinking, advice on reducing the amount of alcohol you drink, alcohol support networks available to you and any emotional issues around your drinking.
+A brief intervention lasts about 5 to 10 minutes, and covers risks associated with your pattern of drinking, advice about reducing the amount you drink, alcohol support networks available to you, and any emotional issues around your drinking.

-You may be advised to keep a "drinking diary" so that you can record how many units of alcohol you drink a week.
-You may also be given tips on social drinking, such as alternating soft drinks with alcoholic drinks when you're out with friends.
+Keeping a "drinking diary" may be recommended so you can record how many units of alcohol you drink a week.
+You may also be given tips about social drinking, such as alternating soft drinks with alcoholic drinks when you're out with friends.

-Abstinence will obviously have a greater health benefit, although moderation is often a more realistic goal, or at least, a first step on the way to abstinence.
+Cutting alcohol out completely will have a greater health benefit.
+However, moderation is often a more realistic goal, or at least a first step on the way to abstinence.

-Ultimately, the choice is yours, although there are circumstances where abstinence is strongly recommended.
-These include:
+Ultimately, the choice is yours, but there are circumstances where abstinence is strongly recommended, including if you:

-- if you have liver damage, such as liver disease or cirrhosis
+- have liver damage, such as liver disease or cirrhosis

-- if you have other medical problems that can be made worse by drinking, such as heart disease
+- have other medical problems, such as heart disease, that can be made worse by drinking

-- if you are taking medication that can react badly with alcohol, such as antipsychotics
+- are taking medication that can react badly with alcohol, such as antipsychotics

-Abstinence may also be recommended if you have previously tried to achieve moderation and been unsuccessful.
+Abstinence may also be recommended if you've previously been unsuccessful with moderation.

-If you choose moderation, you will probably be asked to attend further counselling sessions so that your progress can be monitored and further treatment and advice provided if necessary.
+If you choose moderation, you'll probably be asked to attend further counselling sessions so your progress can be assessed, and further treatment and advice can be provided if needed.

 You may also have regular blood tests so the health of your liver can be carefully monitored.